wischmcj/canopyHydrodynamics/README.md

 | 24 | 0.008 | 0.032 | 1.697 | 0.0 | 18378.751 | 515 | (1.5, 2.8, 12.9) |
 | ... | ... | ... | ... | ... | ... | ... | ... |

-What you see above is a sample of the flow characterstics calculated for the 'charlie_brown' tree.
+What you see above is a sample of the flow characteristics calculated for the 'charlie_brown' tree.
 The first flow listed is, as is the convention in canoPyHydro, the tree's stemflow and the others are the throughfall flows.
 The 'drip_node_loc' column lists the x,y,z coordinates of the node of the afformentioned graph to which water intercepted by the flow's cylinders is directed.
 The various geometric characteristics give a sense of the size and shape of the flow's cylinders (or 'canopy drainage area').

 The draw function also allows for a variety of different overlays, filtering and highlighting.
 To demonstrate this briefly, we will show below how this filtering can be used in a variety of ways, including highlighting the various flows mentioned above.
 For more information on the CylinderCollection class, please refer to the [documentation](https://canopyhydrodynamics.readthedocs.io/en/latest/objects.html#canopyhydrodynamics.objects.CylinderCollection).